chase-lab/biodiv-patterns-course/week_1/4_thursday/README.md

 ## Schedule
 Morning (from 9:00): Theoretical lesson

-Afternoon (from 12:30): Practical lesson using SPATCOM in R
+Afternoon (from 12:30): Practical lesson using meta-community model SPATCOM in R
 - Introduction to SPATCOM
     - Initialization
     - Model processes